 1989 BOURGNEUF VAYRON 92p

 Tasted in March 2012.
 It showed elegance, truffles, traditional style, well-balanced, fine length and smooth caressing aftertaste.
-Tasty and impressive wine.
+A tasty and impressive wine.

 1985 BOURGNEUF VAYRON 95p

 Tasted three times - last time in March 2012.
 Consistent notes.
 Low yield - only 32 hl/ha.
 A perfect example of mature Pomerol wine.
-Truffles, perfect maturity, incredibly elegant, sophisticated and with lot of finesse.
-Beautifully balanced wine, which can keep for 10 more years.
+Truffles, perfect maturity, incredibly elegant, sophisticated and with a lot of finesse.
+A beautifully balanced wine, which can keep for 10 more years.
 Awesome treat.
-In March 2012, during vertical of 15 vintages of Bourgneuf, the first bottle tasted tasted considerably older than previous ones, but second bottle was like i remembered it.
+In March 2012, during vertical of 15 vintages of Bourgneuf, the first bottle tasted considerably older than previous ones, but the second bottle was like I remembered it.
 These two bottles tasted in March 2012 didn't come from Bourgneuf cellar - they were bought from other sources.
 Rating is based on the best bottle.

 1975 BOURGNEUF VAYRON 92p

 Tasted twice - last time in September 2012.
 Consistent notes.
 10 years older than the excellent 1985, but you really can't complain about this wine.
 Perfectly mature bottle.
 Lighter and with less intensity than 1985, but delicate, very tasty, splendid balance, splendid structure and caressing finish with fine acidity which keeps this wine together.
 37 years old wine at its very peak and just delicious.
 This bottle was purchased from a fine source in Copenhagen in the middle of September 2012 and tasted one week later.
 I retasted this wine at the property (bottle coming from Bourgneuf's cellar) also one week later and it was a bit older on nose and palate than "my" bottle.